medcomdk/dk-medcom-hospitalnotification/docs/index.md

 ### 1.4 HospitalNotification Codes
 The HospitalNotification message notifies the care and health actors in the primary sector about the status of the patient's hospital stay.
 The status is represented using HospitalNotification codes.
-The value of codes orginates from MedComHospitalNotificationEncounter, MedComMessagingProvenance and MedComCorePatient profile and will together form the composite understanding of a HospitalNotification message, e.g. a hospitalization of an acute patient or discharge of an inpatient.
+The value of codes can be found in MedComHospitalNotificationEncounter, MedComMessagingProvenance and MedComCorePatient profile and will together form the composite understanding of a HospitalNotification message, e.g. a hospitalization of an acute patient or discharge of an inpatient.
 Depending on which activity has taken place, the elements should be assigned to different values.
 <br>
 To help vendors of the IT system implement the codes in the same way MedCom has developed an overview of the HospitalNotification codes.